-When the Framers of the Fourteenth Amendment wrote the equal protection guarantee, they were particularly concerned about the efforts of southern states to deny equal rights to citizens associated with the Republican party, who had supported the Union during the Civil War.
-The report of the Joint Committee on Reconstruction, which authored the Fourteenth Amendment, detailed the animus directed at southern Republicans, and the interviews conducted by the Joint Committee confirmed this sad state of affairs in painstaking detail, demonstrating the need for "such changes of the organic law as shall determine the civil rights and privileges of all citizens in all parts of the republic."
-Joint Comm. on Reconstruction, Report of the Joint Committee on Reconstruction, 39th Cong., 1st Sess. xxi (1866).
-As ratified, "the Fourteenth Amendment extends its protection to races and classes, and prohibits any State legislation which has the effect of denying to any race or class, or to any individual, the equal protection of the laws."
+When the Framers of the Fourteenth Amendment wrote the equal protection guarantee, they were particularly concerned about Southern states' efforts to deny equal rights to citizens associated with the Republican party, which had supported the Union during the Civil War.
+"The Fourteenth Amendment extends its protection to races and classes, and prohibits any State legislation which has the effect of denying to any race or class, or to any individual, the equal protection of the laws."
 The Civil Rights Cases, 109 U.S. 3, 24 (1883).
-As history shows, that includes state efforts to subordinate persons affiliated with a disfavored political party, such as by "burdening a group of voters' representational rights."
-Vieth, 541 U.S. at 314 (Kennedy, J., concurring).
+It protects individuals who choose to associate with a political party from state-sponsored discrimination "because of their 'political association,' 'participation in the electoral process,' 'voting history,' or 'expression of political views."
+Gill, 138 S. Ct. at 1938 (Kagan, J., concurring) (quoting Vieth, 541 U.S. at 314-15 (Kennedy, J., concurring in the judgment)).

-These fundamental principles, reflected both in the Constitution's text and history and in this Court's cases, establish that the Constitution firmly limits the authority of state legislatures to draw lines that systematically subordinate persons associated with one political party and dilute their voting strength, not for any legitimate government purpose, but simply to entrench the governing political party in power.
-States do not have carte blanche to use "partisan classifications" in order to "burden[] rights of fair and effective representation," id. at 312 (Kennedy, J., concurring), rights at the core of our Constitution's system of democracy and self-governance.
-There is no "redistricting" exception to the Constitution's First Amendment and equal protection guarantees.
+Thus, both the Constitution's text and history and this Court's cases point to the same conclusion: the Constitution firmly limits the authority of state legislatures to draw lines that systematically subordinate persons associated with one political party and dilute their voting strength, not for any legitimate government purpose, but simply to entrench the governing political party in power.
+States may not place such unequal burdens on a group of voters' opportunities to elect their representatives simply because of the party with which those voters associate.
+That is viewpoint discrimination pure and simple.
+Such gerrymandering perverts our Constitution's democratic principles, changing the relationship between the people and their elected representatives.
+It "enables politicians to entrench themselves in power against the people's will."
+Id. at 1935.